The Ten Backpack Essentials for Backpacking & Hiking

 8. Extra food

 Bring a small amount of extra food in case you are out longer than expected.
-Food should be calorie dense (high amount of calories, small in size and weight), require no cooking, be easy to digest, and have a long shelf life.
+Food should be calorie-dense (high in calories, small in size and weight), require no cooking, be easy to digest, and have a long shelf life.
 Examples are nuts, jerky, and energy bars.
 Some hikers store this extra bit of food in their first aid kit.

 AGC Recommendations: